Learn about growing, harvesting, and cooking with parsley. This beautiful rich green herb is very easy to grow and can be used in all kinds of dishes.

 Cooking with parsley is the 5th herb presented in this six-part series.
-It’s is probably to most used and well-known of all herbs.
-I'm sure you've seen it used as a garnish at restaurants, however if you are not using it in your cooking, you are missing out.
+It is probably the most used and well-known of all herbs.
+I'm sure you've seen it used as a garnish at restaurants, however, if you are not using it in your cooking, you are missing out.

 Parsley is a biennial, which means it comes back after the first year in the garden.
-The second year it produces flowers and sets seeds to end its life cycle.
-It is reported to be hardy to zone 6, but even if it makes it through the winter, most agree that the second year leaves are not as tasty, so you are better off treating it as an annual.
+In the second year, it produces flowers and sets seeds to end its life cycle.
+It is reported to be hardy to zone 6, but even if it makes it through the winter, most agree that the second-year leaves are not as tasty, so you are better off treating it as an annual.
 Parsley can be grown from seed but is very slow to germinate and doesn't like to be transplanted, so I buy it already started from the nursery.